DragonMinded/bemaniutils/README.md

 from there.
 It is also useful when optimizing or profiling, and also to verify that you haven't regressed anything.
 Supports all options that nosetests does including filtering, verbose printing and such.
 Run it like `./verifylibs --help` to see how to do these things.
-When submitting pull requests make sure to run this so you know that all tests pass.
+When submitting pull requests make sure to run this across all tests by running `./verifylibs` so you know that all tests pass.

 ## verifylint

 Lint invocation utility.
 This simply invokes flake8 with various options so that you can see you haven't introduced any lint errors.
 When submitting pull requests make sure to run this so you know you aren't introducing any lint errors into the codebase.
+Run it like `./verifylint` to print out any lint warnings your modifications have caused.

 ## verifytraffic